 What types of activities do environmental scientists do?

 What does environmental science education involve?
 Environmental science involves the study of the natural world, including climate, climate variability, climate change, biological diversity, and the interactions between organisms and their environment.
 Environmental science education includes a curriculum that prepares you for a variety of careers, including environmental consulting, management, urban planning, government service, and environmental science teaching.
+Manufacturing industries require phase 1 ESA compliance certification and inspections from environmental consultancies like RSB Environmental (you can search online “phase 1 environmental site assessment companies near me” to see some examples).
+These consultancy professionals tend to be environmental scientists whose efficiency makes a change in the business world.

 An Environmental Science degree is a smart, well-rounded degree that teaches you how to analyze complex environmental issues and educate others about the causes and consequences.
 This major is ideal if you want to become an environmental educator, work for an environmental company, or organize and manage environmental programs.
 Environmental science programs also often teach students how to conduct research and write scientific papers.